RECURSOS EN ESPAÑOL

 Picked Up (Spanish)

-Until 2010, some lawful immigrants in North Carolina have either been ineligible to apply for health insurance coverage under Medicaid (e.g. Temporary Protected Status or U visa holders), or subject to a “five-year bar” which prevented those lawful immigrants from applying for Medicaid during the first five years of their lawful residence (e.g. Legal Permanent Residents, VAWA/ battered immigrants).
-Recent changes in federal and state law will now allow lawfully-residing pregnant women and minor children (under age 19) to apply for coverage under Medicaid, regardless of how long they have had legal status.
+Until 2010, some lawful immigrants in North Carolina were either ineligible to apply for health insurance coverage under Medicaid (e.g. Temporary Protected Status or U visa holders), or subject to a “five-year bar” which prevented those lawful immigrants from applying for Medicaid during the first five years of their lawful residence (e.g. Legal Permanent Residents, VAWA/ battered immigrants).
+Changes made to federal and state law in 2010 now allow lawfully-residing pregnant women and minor children (under age 19) to apply for coverage under Medicaid, regardless of how long they have had legal status.

-- all legal permanent residents (LPRs) who have had LPR status for five years or more ;[*]
+- Legal permanent residents (LPRs) who have had LPR status for five years or more ;[*]

 - “VAWA” applicants with a prima facie determination of eligibility or approved petitions – persons who have been battered or subjected to extreme cruelty by a U.S. citizen or LPR spouse; or whose children have been battered by their U.S. citizen or LPR spouse (who have had such status for five years or more)